10 Days and 9 Nights Journeying through Yellowstone National Park’s Back Country

 Femur

-Introducing the most Massive and Strongest (in most ways) Bone in the Human Body
+Introducing the most Massive and Strong (in most ways) Bone in the Human Body

 There are 62 bones in the legs: 10 trunk/hip bones, 14 ankle bones, and 38 foot bones.
 The femur (thigh) is the largest and strongest of these bones.
 Most land mammals capable of jumping also have femur bones, also lizards, frogs, and other tetrapod vertebrates.
 Its length on average is 26.74% of a person’s height, a ratio found in both men and women and most ethnicities with only restricted variation.